 About me

-I am a second-year Ph.D. student affiliated with both the WILLOW project team at Inria Paris (Department of Computer Science at École Normale Supérieure de Paris) and ISIR (Sorbonne University/CNRS), under the supervision of Justin Carpentier and Nicolas Perrin-Gilbert.
+I am a third-year Ph.D. student in the WILLOW team at Inria Paris (Department of Computer Science at École Normale Supérieure de Paris), under the supervision of Justin Carpentier (Inria & ENS Paris) and Nicolas Perrin-Gilbert (ISIR at Sorbonne University).

 As a Ph.D. student in robotics, I focus on improving robots’ agility and dexterity through the integration of optimal control and reinforcement learning.
+My research explores sampling-based optimization methods enhanced with gradient information and expressive policy representations such as flow-matching.
 This involves designing algorithms for efficient control and optimization, and exploring their theoretical foundations and real-world applications.
-My goal is to advance the field of robotics and find new solutions to its challenges.

 Prior to my Ph.D., I gained experience as a research engineer at Wandercraft, where I used RL solutions to control a self-balanced exoskeleton, and at Inria, where I developed new features for Pinocchio and Proxsuite.
 I hold a master’s degree in Robotics, Cognition and Intelligence from Technical University Munich (TUM), which I obtained with distinction in January 2021.
 During my studies, I worked on machine learning for robotics projects in leading research labs in Germany and Japan under the supervision of Prof. Laura Leal-Taixé and Prof. Yoshihiko Nakamura.